-- Special Guest: Over the years, the show has had a few guests like Frank Caliendo and Riff Raff, along with people in the gaming industry like Randy Pitchford.
+- Over the years, the show has had a few guests like Frank Caliendo and Riff Raff, along with people in the gaming industry like Randy Pitchford.

 - In addition, though not famous, Tim Turi's mom has appeared on a Replay, as has Dan Ryckert's father, Paul.

-- Too Dumb to Live: One of the highlights of the series was former cast member Dan Ryckert's ability to tell embarrassing stories about himself (or have stories told about him) while he takes all criticism thrown at him in stride.
+- Too Dumb to Live: Former cast member Dan Ryckert had the ability to tell embarrassing stories about himself (or have stories told about him) while he taking all criticism thrown at him in stride.
 Stories include:

 - Purposely ruining his eyesight as a kid by wearing glasses to the point that he can't see without glasses.

 - Thinking that egg whites were actually the shells of the eggs, then trying to fry up the shells of several eggs in order to eat them.